carpentries-incubator/genome-mining/_episodes/04-bigscape.md

  file for each BGC, which includes "region" within its filename.
 Thus, we will copy all these files to the new directory.

-Let's locate in the directory that has the antiSMASH results of each genome:
+Let's locate into the directory that has the antiSMASH results of each genome:
 ~~~
 $ conda deactivate
 $ conda activate bigscape